mdn/watify/BUILD.md

 ## Requirements

-To build, install the rust toolchain and `wasm-pack`.
+To build, a working rust toolchain and `wasm-pack` are needed.

 ## Build